-The City of SAN DIEGO Work Plan for The City of San Diego PARKS MASTER PLAN
+Work Plan for PARKS MASTER PLAN

 MOBILITY PLANS

 The City is focused on creating more options for mobility.
 Changes in land uses, new perspectives on community design, promotion of active transportation, and changes in parking rules and standards all contribute to improving and expanding mobility options citywide and regionally.
 The General Plan Mobility Element contains policies to improve mobility through development of a balanced, multimodal transportation network.
 The City also works with neighboring jurisdictions, SANDAG, and the region to implement plans that will increase transit access across the region and within the City.